A long long time ago, I can still remember,

 filtron, though it doesn’t matter on this one because HAProxy handles that)

 5: I have this script that I use to setup systems,

 vprep, it’s very useful to me.
 Scratch that, it’s extremely useful to me and I absolutely need it.
-I started writing in originally as smaller individual scriptlets, the minute I learned what a Bash script was so you can bet it was rudimentary.
+I started writing in originally as smaller individual scriptlets right the minute I learned what a Bash script was, so you can bet it was rudimentary.
 I’ve become much better at it and I’ve rewritten it a lot of it more efficiently very differently as a new script that will eventually get the old name when it’s ready.
-So in the meantime as an private joke of how I would never do such a thing because how lame it is, I named it vprepng.
-It made me laugh to myself every time it showed up in the VS Code palette thingy.
+In the meantime as a private joke of how I would never do such a thing because how lame it is, I named it vprepng.
+It made me laugh to myself every time it showed up in the VS Code palette menu thingy.
 But when I saw searx did the same thing, but like for real, yeah… that wasn’t the best.
 This is a project I really look up to. 🙁

 Sensei’s Temple Announcements

-Tantric tempura ki sightings and tantric tempura ki fockus NGh will be cancelled on Fridays this month because of COVID restrictions.
-In their place we’re adding a brand new Zen the virus away workshop that is completely effective for COVID treatment6.
+Tantric tempura ki sightings and tantric tempura ki focosasibi anrikho will be cancelled on Fridays this month because of COVID restrictions.
+In their place we’re adding a brand new Zen the virus away workshop that is completely effective for COVID treatment.
 It has had a 100% treatment rate where it’s been met.
 Attendees will be required to wear a mask during the first 15 minutes of the Sensei’s teachings, or about the required time needed to achieve the basic virus free7 technique that has been passed for millennial.

 7: i.e; virus free vs virus-free